 International Relations

-The Department of International Affairs is responsible for organising and coordinating international activities at the Mozarteum University and the service point for all home students and teachers who are studying abroad or for incoming students and teachers planning a guest stay at our university.
-Here, international cooperations are organised and facilitated, foreign relations with organisations, institutions and personalities are cultivated and the doors for mobility are opened.
+The Department of International Affairs is responsible for organising and coordinating international activities at the Mozarteum University.
+It is the service point for all members of the university who wish to spend time studying or teaching at a partner institution abroad, as well as for the incoming students and teachers we welcome for a guest stay at the Mozarteum.
+Our tasks include organising and facilitating international cooperations, cultivating relationships with foreign organisations, institutions and personalities, and opening the doors for mobility.

 International Relations